justkuhz/martini-trial-queue-gateway/README.md

-# Trial Project: Martini Queue Gateway (fal-like)
+# Trial Project: Martini Queue Gateway

 ## Background

 At Martini, we route image and video generation requests through model endpoints and execute them asynchronously.
-For this trial, build a minimal **fal-like queue gateway**.
+For this trial, build a minimal **fal-like（fal.ai） queue gateway**.

 This project should focus on the async queue pattern: